History Of Medical and Recreational Marijuana in Massachussetts

 Question 4 appeared on the Massachusetts ballot on November 8, 2016 as a recreational (also called adult-use) initiative.
-Thanks to its passage, state residents over 21 years of age could at last legally buy up to one ounce of marijuana at a time and have 10 ounces at home.
-It took two years for the first recreational dispensaries to finally open their doors due mainly to the complicated licensing process.
+Thanks to its passage, state residents over 21 years of age could legally buy up to one ounce of marijuana at a time and have 10 ounces at home.
+It took two years for the first recreational marijuana dispensaries to finally open their doors, due mainly to the complicated licensing process.

 If you have any questions about medical or recreational marijuana in Massachusetts, ask the caring and knowledgeable staff at Nature’s Medicines.

 Need more information about buying medical marijuana in Massachusetts?
 Ask a Nature’s Medicines Patient Service Provider.

 For more information on medical marijuana in Massachusetts, see also:

 How To Choose A Dispensary In Massachusetts

 How To Get A Medical Marijuana (MMJ) Card In Massachusetts